rohitganjam/society-service-app/docs/service_app_docs/API_SPECIFICATION.md

 }
 ```

+**Mobile UX Integration:**
+- **Trigger:** User taps "Switch →" button on a society card in the switcher bottom sheet
+- **Loading State:** Show spinner with text "Switching to [Society Name]..."
+- **Success:** Close bottom sheet, update active society header, refresh home screen with new vendors, show success toast
+- **Error 403:** Show modal explaining verification is pending/rejected with status details
+- **Error 404:** Show modal listing available verified societies user can switch to

 **Notes:**
 - All subsequent API calls (vendor listing, order creation) use the active society context
 - Active society preference is stored in user session/profile
 - User can only switch to societies where they have a verified residence
 - Switching society updates the vendor list, rate cards shown, and available services
+- Returns vendor count and active categories for the new society to update UI immediately

 ---